History of coal miners: 20th century

 As well as energy supply, coal became a very political issue, due to the conditions under which colliers worked.
 Their dominance in remote villages heightened political and industrial solidarily, colliery owners.
-Much of the 'old Left' of British politics can trace its origins to coal-mining areas, with the main labor union being the Miners' Federation of Great Britain, founded in 1888.
+Much of the 'old Left' of British politics can trace its origins to coal-mining areas, with the main trade union being the Miners' Federation of Great Britain (MFGB), founded in 1888.
 The MFGB claimed 600,000 members in 1908.
-(The MFGB later became the more centralized National Union of Mineworkers).
-E.
+(The MFGB later became the more centralised National Union of Mineworkers).

 The national coal strike of 1912 was the first national strike by coal miners in Britain.
 Its main goal of securing a minimum wage.
-After a million men had walked out for 37 days the government intervened and ended the strike by passing a minimum wage law.
+After a million men had walked out for 37 days, the UK Government intervened and ended the strike by passing a minimum wage law.

 This caused many problems with ships due to the shortage of fuel.
+As a result, many transatlantic crossings were cancelled and in some cases, passengers were transferred to the Titanic.

-1920-45
+1920–45

 Total coal output in Britain had been falling since 1914.